oneaiguru/panewiki/temporary/RenamePlan.md

 - Summary: `SectionsStatusTracker.md`
   - Full: `Sections Status Tracker.md`
-  - Present?: Yes (as `final/full/SectionsStatusTracker.md`)
+  - Present?: Yes
-  - Rename needed?: Yes → rename to spaced form
+  - Rename needed?: Done
   - Link updates?: No (current full content has no internal links)

 Notes
 - `final/full/ADR-009 Home Position Navigation.md` exists (full only; summary intentionally omitted).
 Its “See:” links currently use compact basenames (e.g., `ADR003FixedThreePaneViewport`).
 Once the full ADR files exist under spaced names, we must update these links to match the spaced basenames.
+ - `final/full/ADR-009 Home Position Navigation.md` exists (full only; summary intentionally omitted).
+Its "See:" links were adjusted to avoid references to missing full ADRs; now it links only to `Design Decisions Log` until other full ADRs are added.